hudso2tj/FinancialApplication/README.md

 - Implemented a basic preliminary design.
 - Functionality of 4 of the 6 calculators.

-# Things I have planned
+# Features I have planned
 - Retirement calculator that shows hypothetical retirement savings.
 - Budget planner that helps analyze spending and monthly expense and income reports.
 - Implementing visual aids to display calculator infortmation.

-# Things I'm considering adding
+# Features I'm considering adding
 - User login to be able to repeatedly access data from previous visits.
 - Database integration to assist with the above point.